mljar/mljar-supervised/README.md

 ## Usage

 This is Automated Machine Learning package, so all hard tasks is done for you.
-The interface is simple but if necessary allows you to control the training process.
+The interface is simple but if necessary it gives you ability to control the training process.

 #### Train and predict